I've spent half a century writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 Journalist Lynne Truss interviewed Nella Jones and came away with this quote about her talents: “The nearest way I can describe what I do is that there’s part of me that walks in the other realm.”

-Dowsing sceptic James Randi says it’s not too difficult for dowsers to find water as it is within a drillable distance under 96 percent of the Earth’s surface.
-Since 1964, Mr. Randi has offered a prize of more than a million dollars to anybody who can prove paranormal powers.
+- Dowsing skeptic James Randi said it’s not too difficult for dowsers to find water as it is within a drillable distance under 96 percent of the Earth’s surface.
+For more than 50 years, Mr. Randi offered a prize of more than a million dollars to anybody who can prove they had paranormal powers.
 Eighty percent of those who have taken up the challenge have been dowsers and they’ve all failed to prove their claimed skills under science-based testing.